Library of the Russian Academy of Sciences: Russian Literature collections

 The collection of domestic publications is located in 17 book depositories on eight half-floors of the main building of the Library.
-According to the types of publications, the national fund consists of books and brochures, periodicals and continuing publications, and abstracts.
-Special types of documents are included in a separate subfond, called the collection of literature for group processing and storage.

-The literature of the main fund is universal in content.
-The national fund is intended for permanent storage and constitutes the largest part of the literature stored in the Library.
-All publications of the national fund are reflected in the central catalogs of the Library.

-The main part of the domestic fund (about 70%) is made up of books and brochures published in our country from 1826 to the present.
-Russian editions of books published before 1826 are kept in the Rare Books Department.

 About 30% of the national fund is made up of periodicals and continuing publications in Russian and other languages of our country.
-The periodicals of the national fund are represented by scientific journals and continuing editions of the Academies of Sciences, scientific societies, higher educational institutions for the pre-revolutionary, Soviet periods, up to the present time.
-In addition to scientific journals, the fund also contains literary and artistic, socio-political and popular science publications.

 The most historically valuable parts of the Russian collection are Russian books and brochures of the 19th - early 20th centuries. and domestic periodicals and continuing publications for the same period.

 Domestic books and brochures

 This part of the fund was formed in the 19th century and forms a book collection and arranged in a systematic manner on the basis of the classification developed by the director of the Russian branch, academician A.A.
 Kunik.
 The fund is organized by branches of knowledge in accordance with the ideas of that time and contains literature obtained on the basis of the so-called legal deposit.
 Many editions have leather bindings, are beautifully designed and engraved.
 At the beginning of the 20th century, inventory and partly formatted arrangements were adopted, introduced by the director, academician A.A.
 Shakhmatov.
 Since 1930, the book collections of Russian literature have been organized according to a single format-chronological arrangement.